 Too often pediatricians (and I am one), other parenting experts, and parents think parenting is about the children.
 But, the first word in parenting is “parent”.
 Parenting is about the parent.

-So, let me tell you my three step program to make parenting easier.
+So, let me tell you my three parenting tips to make parenting easier.

 #1 – Take care of each other first!